Victoria University of Wellington: Te Huanui and 320 The Terrace

-In July 2015, Urban Perspectives Limited, on behalf of Victoria University, lodged an application with Wellington City Council to rezone the area from "Inner Residential Area" to "Institutional Precinct", remove the Flats from the City District Plan's heritage list, and amend the Institutional Precinct provisions of the District Plan.
-Residents supported the removal of the flats from the area, as it was a significant case of urban decay in the area, while various groups, such as the Wellington Architectural Centre opposed the demolition of the flats, noting their architectural significance.
+In July 2015, Urban Perspectives Limited, on behalf of Victoria University, lodged an application with Wellington City Council to rezone the area from 'Inner Residential Area' to 'Institutional Precinct', remove the flats from the City District Plan's heritage list, and amend the Institutional Precinct provisions of the District Plan.
+Residents supported the removal of the flats from the area, as it was a significant case of urban decay in the area, while various groups such as the Wellington Architectural Centre opposed the demolition of the flats, noting their architectural significance.

 The Gordon Wilson Flats have exceptional architectural significance.
 Not only are they associated with F. Gordon Wilson, one of the most prominent, powerful and influential architects in New Zealand from the 1930s through to the 1950s but they are the last of a line of highly important high rise social housing projects built by the state.
 They were initiated by the first Labour Government of 1935 and they reflect and have a direct connection with international modernism.

 This issue bought up wider debate on whether it was worth retaining mid-century public housing for heritage purposes, when the building in question had itself paid scant value towards the past.

 In April 2016, a Wellington City Council panel approved the rezoning of the flats, allowing Victoria University to demolish the building.
 However, in July 2016, the Architectural Centre lodged an appeal in the Environment Court against the Wellington City Council's decision to remove the Gordon Wilson flats' heritage status under Wellington's District Plan.
-The appeal was successful with the court determining that the heritage listing should stand in August 2017.
+The appeal was successful, with the court determining that the heritage listing should stand in August 2017.

 In 2018, Victoria University students Jessie Rogers and Hannah Rushton mapped the building using LIDAR mapping technology.
-This data was then used to create a computer generated model of the flats, allowing for them to be explored in a virtual reality environment.
-This virtual reality experience was them displayed at an exhibition named Immersive Legacies: 320 The Terrace, at the Wellington Museum, allowing for users to see information about the building, the building in its prime state, and the current deterioration of the structure.
+This data was used to create a computer generated model of the flats, allowing them to be explored in a virtual reality environment.
+This virtual reality experience was then displayed at an exhibition named Immersive Legacies: 320 The Terrace, at the Wellington Museum, allowing users to see information about the building, the building in its prime state, and the current deterioration of the structure.'

 In July 2020, Victoria University unveiled plans for what they called 'Te Huanui'.
 The plan showed that the university could be rezoning the site for institutional use, demolishing the Gordon Wilson Flats, while retaining the nearby McLeans Flats.
-The area would then be used to create a gateway between the hilltop Kelburn campus, and the city below, including an outdoor plaza and new teaching and research facilities.
+The area would then be used to create a gateway between the hilltop Kelburn campus and the city below, including an outdoor plaza and new teaching and research facilities.
 The development would also create a pedestrian and elevator link up to the Kelburn campus.